Renewal in Hawkes processes with self-excitation and inhibition: Introduction and main results

 is a strong Markov process which admits an unique invariant law denoted by $\pi_A$, see Theorem \ref{thm:exist-uniq-inv-law} below.

 We introduce $\tau$, the first return time to $\emptyset$ (the null point process) for this Markov process defined by

-The probability measure $\pi_A$ on $\mathcal{N}((-A,0])$ can be classically represented as the intensity of an occupation measure over an excursion: for any non-negative Borel function $f$,
+The probability measure $\pi_A$ on $\mathcal{N}((-A,0])$ can be classically represented as the intensity of an occupation measure over an excursion: for any nonnegative Borel function $f$,

 Note that we may then construct a Markov process $X_t$ in equilibrium on $\R_+$ and a time-reversed Markov process in equilibrium on $\R_+$, with identical initial conditions (drawn according to $\pi_A$) and independent transitions, and build from these a Markov process in equilibrium on $\R$.
-This construction would yield a stationary version of $N^h$ on $\R$.
+This construction yields a stationary version of $N^h$ on $\R$.